linux-kdevops/kdevops-history/docs/testing-with-loopback.md

 needed.

-Experimention with using truncated files with loopback devices without direct IO on nvme drives has proven to be sufficiently fast enough for testing with fstests with different filesystems.
+Experimention with using truncated files with loopback devices without direct IO on NVMe drives has proven to be sufficiently fast enough for testing with fstests with different filesystems.
 Direct IO is not used since we have relative control over where these drives are if testing a baremetal or a reliable cloud solution, and using a bit of page cache doesn't cause real harm to our use case.
-It is also not that important to use direct IO since we are not writing to drive things we really care about.
+Quite the contrary, *using* the page cache mimics more of a real workload, and so we *do* want to typically run fstests *with* the page cache.
+Testing with the loopback drive with only direct-io is surely possible, but it is not the default today for kdevops.
+It is also not that critical to use direct IO since we are not writing to the drive things we really care about.

 Real drives therefore are not needed to test with fstests.